Confirm

-When people speak about companies, they could in actual fact be talking about a number of different entities.
+When someone speaks about a company as an ownership structure for a business, he or she could be talking about a number of different entities.

 In the UK, there are four ‘standard’ types of company:

-There are also a handful of specific types of non-standard companies that we will cover briefly at the end of this article.
+There are also a handful of specific types of non-standard companies.

 Public Limited Company (PLC)

-Such businesses usually start out as private companies before evolving into PLCs.
-In order to become a public limited company, a business must have share capital of £50,000 or more, of which at least 25% must have been paid for before the PLC can legally begin trading.
+To become a public limited company, a business must have share capital of £50,000 or more, of which at least 25% must have been paid up before the company can begin trading.
 Public limited companies are also required to have at least two directors and a company secretary.

-Not all public limited companies are listed on a stock exchange.
+All businesses that are listed on a stock exchange are PLCs, but there are many privately held ones that benefit from the status and credibility that being a PLC gives.
 Shareholders often choose to incorporate as a PLC because they intend to list in the future, or in order to appear larger and have greater financial backing.
 Being a shareholder in a PLC is often seen as being more prestigious than being a shareholder in a private limited company.

 Private Company Limited By Guarantee